 For international students, valid TOEFL scores are required unless you have, or will have, completed a bachelor’s or graduate degree from an institution where the primary language is English.
 The program cannot waive this requirement.
 Please have your TOEFL scores sent by ETS directly to The Graduate School using code 01.
 If you have taken the IBT TOEFL exam, please request that your scores be sent to the graduate office (versus undergraduate) and then select the program name that most matches clinical psychology.
 If no match is available, you may choose option 99.

 The Psychology Subject Test is required prior to admission but is not required for application.

 3. Supporting Documents

 You will also need to submit the following supporting materials to complete your application.
 All of the supporting documents must be submitted online; paper or "hard" copies will not be accepted for the application.
 Please include the following supporting documents in your online application:

 - Three letters of recommendation from professors or supervisors who are familiar with your academic, research, and/or clinical work (preferably from psychologists).
 These must be submitted online by your recommenders.
 Instructions are available on the online application.

 - Transcripts from each postsecondary institution you attended.
-You must upload scanned versions of your transcripts through the online application.
+You must upload scanned versions of your unofficial transcripts through the online application.
 If you are accepted, you will then need to submit official paper copies of your transcripts.

 - A statement of purpose essay covering the following (please disregard the online instructions; essay should be one to two pages, single-spaced, in a 12-point font):